redsanket/spark/external/starling/guide/query_bank/index.rst

 Instances Read on Dilithium Gold
 --------------------------------

-For the directories /data/SDS/data and /data/FETL/*, what were the oldest, newest instances read and how many times were individual pieces read on DilithiumGold??
+For the directories ``/data/SDS/data`` and ``/data/FETL/*``, what were the oldest, newest instances read and how many times were individual pieces read on Dilithium Gold.

-Note: if you want to save these results to import into excel or other program, save this query in a file and execute: /home/y/bin/hive #f foobar.file >results.csv You can then import the results.csv file into excel using tab as the delimiter.
+If you want to save these results to import into excel or other program, save this query in a file and execute: ``/home/y/bin/hive #f foobar.file >results.csv``.
+You can then import the results.csv file into excel using tab as the delimiter.

-Note: INSERT OVERWRITE LOCAL DIRECTORY 'test.csv' won't do what you think it might do.
-The test.csv directory will contain a single hadoop compressed file not usable by mere mortals.
+.. note:: ``INSERT OVERWRITE LOCAL DIRECTORY 'test.csv'`` won't do what you think it might do.
+          The ```test.csv`` directory will contain a single hadoop compressed file that isn't human readable.

 Query
 #####